ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### API changes

 - `channelstats` now takes optional parameters `--count` and `--skip` to control pagination.
 By default, it will return first 10 entries. (#2890)
-- `createinvoice` now takes an optional `--privateChannelIds` parameter that can be used to add routing hints through private channels. (#TODO)
+- `createinvoice` now takes an optional `--privateChannelIds` parameter that can be used to add routing hints through private channels. (#2909)

 ### Miscellaneous improvements and bug fixes